 We know this part about Lot’s wife turning back isn’t the same as Matthew’s mention of the abomination of desolation fleeing (v15).
 We know this because there is no mention of fleeing here – instead, it is inserted in between two different “taken” and “left” statements.

 The “remember Lot’s wife” part terrified me for awhile – at the rapture would I turn back????
 I prayed about it a lot.
-What this is referring to, Jesus also teaches in Luke 9:62.
+I believe that what this is referring to, Jesus also teaches in Luke 9:62.
 Jesus said to him, “No one who puts his hand to the plow and looks back is fit for the kingdom of God.”
 Lot’s wife wasn’t looking back for family, for her kids – they were with her.
 She was looking back longingly, because her heart was in Sodom.
+It’s all about the heart.

 The passages continue with more examples: